jakestutzman/markapdf/readme.markdown

 # MarkaPDF

+Initial thanks goes to the creator of Bookmaker: Carlos Brando.

 Similar to the bookmaker, some methods and classes were carried over and extended, while new ideas have been added.